IIC3585-2024/functional-js-group-01/examples/input/testfull.md

-PROBAMOS CADA UNO DE LOS EJEMPLOS DE LA DOCUMENTACIÓN
+# PROBAMOS CADA UNO DE LOS EJEMPLOS DE LA DOCUMENTACIÓM

 This is the first line.
 And this is the second line.